MousaTairi/csc212_project/README.md

             System.out.println("Error reading stop words file: " + e.getMessage());
         }
     }
+    // Big-O: O(n * m)n is the number of stop words m is the number of nodes in the linked list

     /*
      * adds a word using the normal linked list method */